 Status at Start of Session Average

 Session 0 60%

-On Probation in
+On Probation in Repeat Probation Probation in the T-Program

 the T-Program Failed - May apply for re-admission.

 Pass - May proceed to Summer Session on

 Probation in the T-Program.